yumerov/pinescripts/README.md

-# pinescripts
+# Pinescripts

-Collection of customized pinescripts
+Collection of customized pinescripts used for TradingView platform.